LinkedIn Company Page 10 Ways to Leverage it

 This data is backed up by LinkedIn®, whose stats show:

 That means LinkedIn® is crucial to your B2B success.
-So, you need to make sure that your LinkedIn Company Page and the profiles of employees have customer-centric messaging that addresses the needs of the modern buyer.
+So, you need to make sure that your LinkedIn Page and the profiles of employees have customer-centric messaging that addresses the needs of the modern buyer

 In fact, according to LinkedIn®, companies that:

 And don’t forget to share images and videos.
-Images generally see a 2x higher comment rate, and video is 5x more likely to spark a conversation than any other type of content shared on LinkedIn®.
+Images generally see a 2x higher comment rate than other social media platforms, and video is 5x more likely to spark a conversation than any other type of content shared on LinkedIn®.

 10 LinkedIn Company Page Best Practices

-Even if you know how important a LinkedIn Profile Transformation is for your sales reps, you may miss a great opportunity with your LinkedIn ® Company Page.
+Even if you know how important a LinkedIn Profile Transformation is for your sales reps, you may miss a great opportunity with your LinkedIn® Page.
 Many still overlook the benefits your page can offer.

 Don’t miss this opportunity!
 Follow the 10 steps below to maximize your impact.